Join Our FREE Live Webinar

 Some of the key local boards include:

-The Commission accomplishes this by issuing and renewing real estate licenses, establishing, and enforcing education requirements, investigating and adjudicating complaints, and educating consumers about real estate licensing laws in New Mexico.
+The Commission accomplishes this by issuing and renewing real estate licenses, establishing and enforcing education requirements, investigating and adjudicating complaints, and educating consumers about real estate licensing laws in New Mexico.

-For example, effective July 1, 2011, it is a fourth-degree felony punishable by a $5,000 fine and up to 18 months' imprisonment to practice real estate without a license.
+For example, effective July 1, 2011, it is a fourth-degree felony punishable by a $5,000 fine and up to 18 months imprisonment to practice real estate without a license.

 However, you do not need a real estate license to buy, sell, rent, or lease your own property.

-When wholesalers enter into a purchase agreement with a property owner, the ownership is redefined under the legal principle of Equitable Conversion.
+When wholesalers enter into a purchase agreement with a property owner, the ownership is redefined under the legal principle of equitable conversion.
 The law gives wholesalers equitable title in the property once an enforceable contract of sale is executed, thus conveying a beneficial interest in the property before a sale is closed.

 One of the most misunderstood parts of wholesaling with the assignment of contract strategy is that you can only market the contract rights to a piece of real estate after securing an agreement with the current owner.
-You CANNOT market or attempt to execute a purchase agreement on the home itself unless you have a real estate license.
+You can't market or attempt to execute a purchase agreement on the home itself unless you have a real estate license.

 It's essential to understand that you are not conducting a real estate investment transaction on the property itself using this method.